 - State Transit Authority

-TfNSW also provides resources to support Roads and Maritime Services, Sydney Trains and Sydney Metro process and make decisions on applications received by those agencies.
+TfNSW also provides resources to support Sydney Trains, Sydney Metro and the Transport Asset Holding Entity process and make decisions on applications received by those agencies.
 Each Transport cluster agency remains responsible for making decisions regarding the release of information held by their organisation under the GIPA Act.

-- Customer Service –delivers quality and consistent day-to-day customer service by providing visible and empowered staff, accurate and timely information, a safe and secure journey and clean trains and stations.
-A key focus for Customer Service is to continually improve our customer satisfaction results to meet the standards our customers expect.
+- Customer Operations –delivers quality and consistent day-to-day customer service by providing visible and empowered staff, accurate and timely information, a safe and secure journey and clean trains and stations.
+A key focus is to continually improve our customer satisfaction results to meet the standards our customers expect.
 The Branch is also responsible for service control and operations, including the Rail Operations Centre, service planning, signal boxes and network security.
 Customer Operations also manages network incidents and emergency response for the network.

 - Engineering & Maintenance – manages a $1.4 billion annual maintenance program on behalf of Sydney Trains and NSW Trains – delivering a safe, reliable passenger fleet and metropolitan rail network, to meet the expectations of our customers every day.

 - Finance & Business Services – provides finance, legal, governance, internal audit and investment management services to support Sydney Trains’ operational delivery.
 Finance & Business Services is also responsible for the delivery and management of Information Technology (IT) infrastructure and strategic procurement functions.